firesidefiction/firesidefiction.github.io/about.md

 ***

 ## More Questions?
-If there’s something we haven’t addressed here, please feel free to email editor Brian White at [questions@firesidefiction.com](mailto:questions@firesidefiction.com).
-(Please do NOT send submissions here.
+If there’s something we haven’t addressed here, please feel free to email us at [questions@firesidefiction.com](mailto:questions@firesidefiction.com).
+(Please do _not_ send submissions here.
 Any stories sent to this address will be deleted unread.)

 [back to the top](#top-of-page)